Swarm-IITKgp/Heterogenous-bots/README.md

 # Heterogenous-bots
 All the work related to heterogenous bots

+## Bot Architecture

+## List of materials